 - consolidation stations,

 - transport hubs,

 - transport network,

 - rolling stock,

 - handling equipment,

-- logistic process participants,
+- logistics process participants,

 - transport containers,

 - packaging.

-The main reserves for improving the transport and logistics process lie in the rational organisation of supply chain participants' interactions, coordination of their interests, and the search for mutually beneficial and appropriate solutions.
-Advances in information technology can significantly improve the efficiency of transportation logistics, and information and IT support have a rightful place among key logistics functions (Liu, Zhang & Wang, 2018; Sun et al., 2019).
+The main reserves for improving the transport and logistics process lie in the rational organization of supply chain participants' interactions, coordination of their interests and the search for mutually beneficial and appropriate solutions.
+Advances in information technology can significantly improve the efficiency of transportation logistics, and information and IT support have a rightful place among key logistics functions (Liu, Zhang & Wang, 2018; Sun, et al., 2019).

 Advances in information technology have contributed to increased transport efficiency.
-The use of the latest information technology makes it possible to automate all IT activities of transport companies that are involved in the processes of organising freight traffic.
-Automation of transport logistics provides increased efficiency and transport optimisation.
-With the introduction of automated routing, billing, and planning systems in transport companys, transport logistics reaches a new level (Dekhtyaruk, et al. 2021).
+The use of the latest information technology makes it possible to automate all the IT activities of transport companies that are involved in the processes of organising freight traffic.
+The automation of transport logistics provides increased efficiency and optimization of transport.
+With the introduction of automated routing, billing and planning systems in transport enterprises, transport logistics reaches a new level (Dekhtyaruk, et al. 2021).

 10.2.
-The nature and importance of transport system optimisation
+The nature and importance of transport system optimization

-Research and work on transport system optimisation is related to important transport policy issues and plays an important role in the development of transport economics theory.
-The development of optimisation work and research is stimulated by the economic practice of transport, indicating the most relevant issues to be solved, and determining the scope and directions of methodological research.
-On the other hand, the topic of transport system optimisation has inspired researchers to implement the achievements of systems theory and cybernetics to solve economic transport problems.
+Transport system optimization research and work is linked to important transport policy issues, playing an important role in the development of transport economics theory.
+The development of optimization work and research is stimulated by the economic practice of transport, indicating the most relevant issues to be solved, as well as determining the scope and directions of methodological research.
+On the other hand, the topic of transport system optimization has inspired researchers to implement the achievements of systems theory and cybernetics to solve economic transport problems.
 This has contributed to favourable developments in the aspect of scientific research methodology, as well as sparking interest in aspects of transport economics of a methodological nature (De Maio & Vitetta, 2015).

-An optimal transport system is understood as a system that fully and correctly secures the service of the existing transport needs (volume, types, area dispersion) with the lowest social labour input, while making rational use of the features and characteristics (technical, operational, and economic) of individual transport modes.
-By the idea of this definition adopted in the literature, the issue of optimising the transport system is reduced to the total and adequate service of transport needs with the criterion of minimising social labour input (Wong et al., 2016).
+An optimal transport system is understood as a system that fully and correctly secures the service of the existing transport needs (volume, types, area dispersion) with the lowest social labour input, while making rational use of the features and characteristics (technical, operational and economic) of individual transport modes.
+By the idea of this definition adopted in the literature, the issue of optimizing the transport system is reduced to the total and proper service of transport needs with the criterion of minimizing social labour input (Wong, et al., 2016).